Sweet acorn holm oaks

 Do you want to acquire a sweet oak tree?

-The trees are primarily distributed among the partner people interested, in the month of December.
+The holm oaks are distributed primarily among the partner people interested.
 Depending on the availability of copies and demand, we will make them available to the general public who wish to purchase them.
-We will announce it in our newsletter and through our networks.
+We will announce this in our newsletter and through our networks.

-Although our plants pass the relevant health checks, given the ban on moving live plant material outside the Balearic Islands, it is not possible to attend to requests from outside our Autonomous Community.
+Although the plants are subject to the relevant health controls, given the prohibition on moving live plant material outside the Balearic Islands, it is not possible to respond to requests from outside our Autonomous Community.

 Contact us for more information